Ellwangen Abbey: Prince-provostry

 The provost of Ellwangen achieved the status of a Prince of the Empire (Reichsfürst), who not only ruled over an immediate territory but also held a direct vote (votum virile) in the Reichstag assembly.
 As the head of a secular college of Augustinian canons, he was one of only two prince-provosts, beside the Provost of Berchtesgaden.

 In the late 16th and early 17th century, the territory became one of the main areas of witch-hunting in Germany.
 In reaction to the Protestant Reformation, the provostry joined the Catholic League in 1609; it was occupied by Swedish troops during the Thirty Years' War in 1632, but again vacated after the 1634 Battle of Nördlingen.

 In the course of the German Mediatisation of 1802, Ellwangen fell to the Duchy of Württemberg.
+In 1803 Ellwangen Abbey became the first see of General Vicariate of Württemberg, it later became the Diocese of Rottenburg.

 Territory

 Nothing is known of Ellwangen's property during the period of its Benedictine history, but after it had passed into the hands of the secular canons, its possessions included the court manor of Ellwangen, the manors of Jagstzell, Neuler, Rötlen, Tannenberg, Wasseralfingen, Abtsgmünd, Kochenburg near the town of Aalen, Heuchlingen on the River Lein, and Bühlertann where the abbey had a number of holdings.